natcap/invest.users-guide/source/en/recreation.rst

 .. warning:: The recreation model requires a connection to the internet.

 The model uses an interface to input all required and optional data (see :ref:`rec-data-needs`).
-The AOI shapefile is sent to a server managed by the Natural Capital Project, where photo-user-day computations are performed.
+The AOI is sent to a server managed by the Natural Capital Project, where PUD and TUD computations are performed.
 Consequently, this model requires a connection to the internet.
 The model may be run with three configurations:

 #.
 Get a map of visitation rates in your Area of Interest.
 Provide a "Workspace" and "Area of Interest", do not check "Compute Regression".
-Results include "pud_results.shp" (:ref:`rec-interpreting-results`).
+Results include "pud_results.gpkg" and "tud_results.gpkg" (:ref:`rec-interpreting-results`).
 #.
 Get a map of visitation rates and compute a regression with one set of predictors.
 Provide a "Workspace" and "Area of Interest", check "Compute Regression" and provide "Predictors Table" :ref:`rec-data-needs`.
-Results include "pud_results.shp", "predictor_data.shp", and "regression_coefficients.txt" (:ref:`rec-interpreting-results`).
+Additional results include "regression_data.gpkg", "regression_coefficients.csv" and "regression_summary.txt" (:ref:`rec-interpreting-results`).
 #.
 Estimate visitation rates for a Scenario.
 Provide a "Workspace" and "Area of Interest", check "Compute Regression" and provide "Predictors Table" and "Scenario Predictors Table" (:ref:`rec-data-needs`).
-Results include "pud_results.shp", "predictor_data.shp", "regression_coefficients.txt", and "scenario_results.shp" (:ref:`rec-interpreting-results`).
+Additional results include "scenario_results.gpkg" (:ref:`rec-interpreting-results`).

 The time required to run the model varies depending on the extent of the AOI, the number grid cells, and the number and size of predictor layers.
 We advise users to run the model first without computing a regression, and to start with a large cell size if gridding the AOI.